oondels/pressure-monitor/README.md

-# Pressure Monitoring System for Industrial Press Machines
+# PressGuard – Pressure Monitoring System for Industrial Press Machines

-> **Robust real-time monitoring and alert system for hydraulic press machines in the footwear industry.**
+> Robust real-time monitoring and alert system for hydraulic press machines in the footwear industry.

 ---

-## Table of Contents
+## 📚 Table of Contents

 - [Overview](#overview)
 - [Features](#features)